nmatison/datafy/README.md

 ## Background and Overview

-Datafy is a data visualization project that takes weekly Spotify data from 03/30/2018 through 08/16/2018, and display it as an interactive form.
+Datafy is a data visualization project that takes weekly Spotify data from the most recent six months, and display it as an interactive form.

 Users will open the page to circles representing each month's worth of data.
 Clicking on a circle will result in a chain of info becoming available through more circle objects:
 + Clicking on one month will shoot out smaller data objects that represents the artists that made it on the top 200 chart for that week.
 Each circle's size being relative to the artist's position on the charts for that week.